cloudemprise/cfn-bckt-www-cli/README.md

 ## Introduction

-**cfn-www-cicd-cli** is a shell script that creates a cloud-based static website application that includes a CI/CD pipeline.
+**cfn-www-cicd-cli** is a shell script that creates a cloud-based static website application comprising a CI/CD pipeline.
 This provides for a secure, low-latency personal website solution.
-The AWS Command Line Interface (AWS CLI) is used to provision and configure various AWS Resources through an assortment of API calls and AWS Cloudformation templates.
+The AWS Command Line Interface (AWS CLI) is used to provision and configure various AWS Resources through an assortment of API calls and AWS CloudFormation templates.

 ##### An overview of the program structure: